cuhHub/Noir/docs/README.md

 This assumes you have the [Stormworks Lua VSCode Extension.](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi)

-1. Using the [Stormworks Lua VSCode extension's](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi) build feature.
 1. Add `require("Noir.Init")` into your `script.lua` file.
 2. Use the build keybind, or search "Build" in the VSCode command palette.

 You can now remove the `/Noir` directory you created earlier from `git clone`.